DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 }
 ```

-The reason I added a `userId` property rather than use the generated document ID was because a user ID is passed back when the user logs in when using a sign-in provider which should be the same for a single user regardless of which provider they use to sign in.
+The reason I added a `userId` property rather than use the generated document ID was because a user ID is passed back when the user logs in when using a sign-in provider which *should* be the same for a single user regardless of which provider they use to sign in.

 ## Unit tests — Stretch goal!

-I really wanted to start looking into unit testing best practices in React at this point, and coincidentally [Kent C. Dodds had just sent out a newsletter which covered a new unit testing library which he just released](https://github.com/kentcdodds/react-testing-library) which is *"a very light-weight solution for testing React components"*.
+I really wanted to start looking into unit testing best practices in React at this point, and coincidentally [Kent C. Dodds had just sent out a newsletter which covered a new unit testing library which he just released](https://github.com/kentcdodds/react-testing-library) which he described as *"a very light-weight solution for testing React components"*.
 If you haven't realised already I am a huge fan of Kent and his work!

 I followed the readme on the GitHub repository and wrote a couple of basic tests but left it at that point as I feel like I need to do some more reading up on writing React unit tests.